dbt-labs/docs.getdbt.com/contributing/content-types.md

 ### Titles for cookbook recipe content

-Cookbook recipe headers should always start with a “How to create [topic]”.
+Cookbook recipe headers should always start with a “How to create [topic]” or "How to [verb] [topic]".

 ### Examples of cookbook recipe content